openprocurement/openprocurement.auctions.dgf/docs/source/tutorial.rst

 Qualification
 -------------
 After the competitive auction two `awards` are created:
- * for the first candidate (a participant that has submitted the highest bid at the auction) - has `pending.verification` status and awaits auction protocol uploading;
+ * for the first candidate (a participant that has submitted the highest valid bid at the auction) - initially has a `pending.verification` status and awaits auction protocol to be uploaded by the organizer;
- * for the second candidate (a participant that has submitted the second highest bid at the auction).
+ * for the second candidate (a participant that has submitted the second highest valid bid at the auction).

+There are two more scenarios that can happen after the competitive auction:
+ * If the two highest bidders have invalid bids (lower than auction starting price + minimal step), the awards will not be created at all, and the qualification procedure will automatically receive the "unsuccessful" status.
+ * If the second highest bidder has a bid that is less than the starting price + minimal step, two awards are created, with one of them receiving a pending.verification status and undergoing the qualification procedure, and the other (with an invalid bid) automatically becoming "unsuccessful".

 .. include:: tutorial/get-awards.http